ljgreenhill/ljgreenhill.github.io/_posts/2022-01-06-high-level-design.md

 ## Logical Structure

-The code for both the stationary and mobile circuit
+The code for both the stationary and mobile circuit feature a interrupt service routine for creating beeps that is called at a rate of 100μs, and one main thread which samples audio using a DMA channel and computes the maximum frequency using a FFT algorithm.

 ## Hardware/Software Tradeoffs